Bunny2712/tic-tac-toe_DQN/README.md

 - Compare against a minimax baseline to formally verify optimal play
 - Add a difficulty slider by exposing ε at inference time
 - Train with prioritized experience replay
-## Author

-Built as part of a college internship project exploring reinforcement learning fundamentals through a small, fully self-contained example — training, evaluation, and deployment all included.